mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 `f'(x₀)` as `(f(x₀+h) - f(x₀-h)) / (2h)` with `h = 1e-6`.
 The *central*
 form (as opposed to the one-sided `(f(x₀+h)-f(x₀))/h`) is second-order accurate, meaning its error shrinks as `h²`.
-At `h = 1e-6` the error is around `1e-12` in the function values, comfortably inside the `1e-6` tolerance — *provided* `h` is not so small that floating-point cancellation in the subtraction round the difference to zero, which is why `h = 1e-6` rather than `1e-30`.
+At `h = 1e-6` the error is around `1e-12` in the function values, comfortably inside the `1e-6` tolerance, *provided* `h` is not so small that floating-point cancellation in the subtraction round the difference to zero, which is why `h = 1e-6` rather than `1e-30`.